 Examples of Data Extrapolated from the EU Engagement Database

 The EU Engagement database reports 73 variables for each of the 35 military operations and civilian missions started between 2003 and December 2017.
-The trend of active operation in each year shows an increasing engagement of the EU through military operations and civilian missions worldwide.
+The trend of active operations in each year shows an increasing engagement of the EU through military operations and civilian missions worldwide.

 Version 2.0 includes three new variables describing the costs for each mission and operation.